abeldebeer/chefling-di-java/README.md

 #### _Java supports multiple constructors.
 How does Chefling decide which one to use?_

-The `create()` method walks through all constructors and picks one when either:
+The `createInstance()` method walks through all constructors and picks one when either:

 - The constructor has no parameters.
 It makes it the most reasonable default.
 - All constructor parameters are resolvable by the container. (see question above)